The Astronauts (film): Production

 Don Houghton, a Sydney writer, was prompted to write the drama after the announcement of the Mercury Seven.
 Houghton said "For the sake of the play I hope any attempt to put a man in space will not be made before May 18," when the show was being broadcast.
 He wrote the play in late 1959 and was worried "that my play will become a piece of history first -not a projection of the future as it is now."
 It was bought by the Canadian Broadcasting Corporation.

 Houghton said the drama was not science fiction, but rather highlighted the short step ahead of what was actually happening with space exploration.
 The play posed the question, "what sort of man is an astronaut?"

 During the broadcast on 18 May a conversation between two ABC employees was picked up accidentally; it was about the marriage between Princess Margaret and Antony Armstrong-Jones.
 The ABC said the wrong switch was turned on, saying it was "a human error for which the ABC offers its apology for any inconvenience."

+Reception

+Filmink, reviewing the thirty minutes of the play that survive, wrote "the concept of an Australian space program is instantly likeable, to me at any rate, and the story was progressing logically, with strong stakes and interesting characters.
+When the men sit around joking, trying not to talk about death, it even had slight Only Angels Have Wings vibes."

+The production sold to US television.